Clarifai/docs/docs/api-guide/data/collectors.md

 * Filter inputs with a maximum probability below a given threshold
 * Filter inputs with a minimum probability above a given threshold
 * Filter specific concept probabilities above a given threshold
-* Knowledge graph mapping from public General model concepts to a custom model
+* Undertake knowledge graph mapping from public General model concepts to a custom model

 At least one \(pre-queue or post-queue\) workflow ID is required.
 The input to this workflow is going to be the OUTPUT of the model.
-We recommend that you use fast and light-weight models in it as it will effect the speed of the predictions being made.
+We recommend that you use fast and light-weight models in it as it will affect the speed of the predictions being made.

-### Post Inputs key
+### Post Inputs Key

-Select the API key that you would like to use to allow new inputs to be posted to your app.
-This is the post-queue workflow ID of the workflow to run to after the collector is processing the queued input.
+Select the [API](https://docs.clarifai.com/clarifai-basics/authentication/app-specific-api-keys) key that you would like to use to allow new inputs to be posted to your app.
+This is the post-queue workflow ID of the workflow to run to after the collector has processed the queued input.
 This API key must have the PostInputs scope, since it grants the collector the authority to POST inputs to your app.

 This workflow uses the original input to the model as input to the workflow so that you can run additional models as well on that input to decide whether to queue the model or not.
 If the workflow output has any field that is non-empty, then it will be passed on to POST /inputs to the destination app.

 At least one \(pre-queue or post-queue\) workflow ID is required.

 ### Source